MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/script-to-prep-org-data.md

    .\Generate-WpaOrganizationFile.ps1 -RequireCredentialPrompt -EffectiveDateOption Delta

 > [!Note]
-> If you do not use this option, the date will default to a fixed date in the past, such as 01/01/1970.
+> If you do not use this option, the effective date will default to a fixed date in the past, such as 01/01/1970.

 #### Example 3